 Iron filters should be installed ahead of, or in front of your water softener, to help keep your softener resin clean and free of excessive iron.

 When the hardness minerals are removed, soap no longer forms a soap curd, or “bathtub ring” on your skin, plugging your pores, clinging to every strand of hair.
 You are now truly clean.
-That slick, slimy feeling you feel is your natural body oils without the soap scum.
+That slick, slimy feeling you feel is a reaction between the soft water.

 The old saying that you get “squeaky clean” is a myth.
 That feeling was caused by the soap scum on your skin.
 By the way, that soap scum also provided an excellent place for bacteria to hide and grow, causing numerous minor skin ailments.